10-Day Portugal Trip (Part 1/5) – 4 Days in Lisbon

 Pastel de Nata at Manteigaria

-Right after, we wandered over to the shopping district of Baixa and visited my favourite pastel de nata spot in Lisbon – Manteigaria!
+Right after, we wandered over to the shopping district of Baixa and visited Manteigaria, a.k.a my favourite pastel de nata spot in Lisbon!

 When in Lisbon, Pastel de Nata is a must.
 There are two particular spots most renowned for it – Manteigaria and Pasteis de Belem.
-The last time I was in Lisbon, I preferred Manteigaria more (though keep reading to find out the final verdict).
-They were as lovely as I remembered – super gooey and fragrant – and we managed to get a fresh batch too!
+We were fortunate to get a fresh batch out of the oven, and the pastel de natas were as lovely as I remembered – super gooey, fragrant, and mighty delicious.

 Alfama

-Next up we walked up to Alfama, a more historic district of Lisbon, packed with charming but steep cobbled streets and boasts beautiful views over the city.
-Portas do Sol, especially, offers a fantastic viewpoint for the sea of red roofs and the ocean.
-Another unmissable sight would be the Se Cathedral, Lisbon’s most iconic religious building.
+Next up, we walked up to Alfama, the historic district of Lisbon, packed with charming but steep cobbled streets and boasting beautiful views over the city.
+Portas do Sol, especially, offers a fantastic viewpoint of Lisbon’s sea of red roofs and the ocean.
+Another unmissable sight would be the Se Cathedral, Lisbon’s oldest church and most iconic religious building.

 We planned to make a visit to Cafe Garagem, a local gem with stunning views of the area.
-A bit of a hike later, however, we found out it wasn’t opened on that day!
+A bit of a hike later, however, we found out it wasn’t open on that day!
 So we just wandered around the pretty streets, took pictures, and walked back downhill.
-Though keep reading on as we managed to squeeze time to revisit the cafe another day!
+Though keep reading on, as we managed to squeeze time to revisit the cafe another day!

 Seafood Feast at Cervejaria Ramiro

-For dinner, we revisited my favourite seafood restaurant in town โ Cervejario Ramiro.
-The king prawns are a must-order and they were absolutely heavenly.
-I was also thrilled to see that theyโve added more amazing dishes to the menu, including Lobster Rice, Steamed Crab and many more!
-The meal certainly did not disappoint and was just so good that I couldn’t recommend enough.
+For dinner, we revisited my favourite seafood restaurant in Lisbon, Cervejario Ramiro.
+The king prawns are a must-order, and they were absolutely heavenly.
+I was also thrilled to see that they’ve added more amazing dishes to the menu, including Lobster Rice, Steamed Crab and many more!
+The meal certainly did not disappoint and was just so good that I couldn’t recommend it enough.

 Breakfast at Zenith Lisboa

 The next day, we started off with an epic breakfast at Zenith Lisboa – a popular brunch spot in town where we feasted on pancakes, both sweet & savoury, and some great coffee!
 For all the breakfast spots we visited during the trip, Zenith is probably my most favourite one.
-Read more about it on my food review on Zenith Lisboa.
+Read my full review on Zenith Lisboa here.

 Pasteis de Belem